nobodyisnobody/write-ups/corCTF.2025/pwn/tua-cugina-systems/README.md

 so it's finished?

-no it's not, we are noot, but we are still in the nsjail, and the flag is not in our chrooted filesystem,
+no it's not, we are root, but we are still in the nsjail, and the flag is not in our chrooted filesystem,

 but in the VM main filesystem, outside the jail...